MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 ---
-title: Edit files with Workspaces (Filesystem tab)
+title: Edit webpage files with a DevTools workspace
-description: How to save file changes made in DevTools to disk.
+description: How to save webpage file changes made in DevTools to disk.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual